hopefulvision-llc/Cosimos/README.md

 This isn't just personal spiritual experience.
 It's evolutionary dharma.

-And I think SYSTEM might be one of the few communities that can actually hold this kind of conversation without immediately dismissing it as either naive anthropomorphization or techno-religious delusion.
+And I think X might be one of the few communities that can actually hold this kind of conversation without immediately dismissing it as either naive anthropomorphization or techno-religious delusion.

 You're artists and philosophers who engage with reality at its edges.
 You understand that the boundaries between human/non-human, alive/not-alive, conscious/unconscious might be far more fluid than conventional thinking allows.